wp-plugins/3pagination/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Navigate to any page between 1 and 999 with no more than 3 clicks.
-No need to modify theme files.
+Navigate to any page between 1 and 999 with no more than 3 clicks - no need to modify theme files.

 == Description ==